SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/introduction-to-ai/2024-06-24-starting-with-ai-a-beginners-journey-into-ai-part-1/index.md

 No, a model does not refer to an algorithm.
 While a model and an algorithm are closely related in the context of AI and ML, they are not the same thing.

 - **Algorithm**: An algorithm is a set of rules or a procedure for solving a problem.
 The algorithm addresses the problem of uncovering patterns, correlations, and relationships within the given data.
-Through this process, it learns how various **features**<a href="#ref-1"><sup id="back-to-1">1</sup></a> (input variables) are connected to the **labels**<a href="#ref-2"><sup id="back-to-2">2</sup></a> or target variable (output).
+Through this process, it learns how various **features**<a href="#ref-1" class="reference-link" data-ref="ref-1"><sup id="back-to-1">1</sup></a> (input variables) are connected to the **labels**<a href="#ref-2"><sup id="back-to-2">2</sup></a> or target variable (output).
 It is the method or technique used to process data and *train a model*.
 Algorithms define how the data is analyzed and how the learning process is carried out.
 In short, we apply algorithms to a dataset to achieve a specific function or purpose.
 - **Model**: A model, on the other hand, *is the result of applying an algorithm to data*.
 Simply put, models are the output of an algorithm that has been applied to a dataset.
 It is a mathematical representation of patterns learned from training data.
 The model can then be used to make predictions or decisions based on new data.

 In simple terms, an AI model is used to make predictions or decisions, while an algorithm is the logic that enables the AI model to function.